2,458 texts in Legends of the Jews (Ginzberg)

 Take, for instance, the story of Aaron, Moses, and Aaron’s surviving sons, Eleazar and Ithamar, after the tragic deaths of Nadab and Abihu.
 Remember Nadab and Abihu?
 They were cons...

 The princes of the tribes in the story of building the Mishkan (Tabernacle) knew that feeling all too well.
-According to Ginzberg's retelling in Legends of the Jews, when Moses cal...
+In Ginzberg's retelling in Legends of the Jews, when Moses called for do...

 The Israelites, wandering in the desert, carrying the Mishkan, the Tabernacle, with them.
 It wasn't exactly backpacking.
 There were heavy pieces involved.
 How did they manage it al...

 The princes of the tribes of Israel certainly felt that way when it came time to dedicate the Mishkan (Tabernacle).
-According to Ginzberg's retelling in Legends of the Jews, these ...
+In Ginzberg's retelling in, Legends of the Jews, these tribal le...

 Our tale comes from Ginzberg's Legends of the Jews, a treasure trove of stories expanding on what we find in the Bible.
 It tells us about the offerings brought by the princes of th...